Conoize/logkit.github.io/docs/1.0/loggers/index.md

 > Note: Although the `message` argument in the Logger methods above appear to accept Strings, they are actually captured as [autoclosures][autoclosures] for performance reasons.
 Specifically, message type is `@autoclosure(escaping) message: () -> String`.
 Developers should treat the `message` argument as a String, but know that their `message` will be resolved lazily, and only if at least one of the Logger's [Endpoints][endpoints] is qualified to accept the log entry.

+### Defaults

+A keen observer of the method signatures for each of the above logging methods may note that there are additional arguments included in each method (as seen in Xcode or [CocoaDocs][cocoadocs]).
+These arguments are `functionName`, `filePath`, `lineNumber`, and `columnNumber`.
+They are not mentioned above because they are meant to be ignored.

+Each of these arguments will default to [special Swift variables][swift-specials] that automatically capture the function name, file name, line number, and column number of the code from which each of your log entries was created.
+Application developers should omit these arguments from their logging calls, allowing LogKit to correctly capture the scope of each call and save it in the [Log Entry][entries].

 {% include mdlinks.md %}